-The AMTA 2017 National Convention is September 14-16, 2017, in Pasadena, California.
+The AMTA 2018 National Convention will be held on August 9-11, 2018 in Washington, DC.
 Massage therapists, students, educators, exhibitors and speakers from across the country will engage in top-notch continuing education and networking.

-- General Education Session - Two to four hour sessions that are generally accessible to therapists at any level of their career.
+- General Education Session - 2-4 hour sessions that are generally accessible to therapists at any level of their career.

-- Intensive Workshops – Eight hour sessions that are intended to be an intensive, hands-on learning environment.
-These sessions are offered within the main Convention education programming, September 14-16 or as Pre-Convention workshops on September 13.
+- Intensive Workshops – 8 hour sessions that are intended to be an intensive, hands-on learning environment.
+These sessions are offered within the main Convention education programming, August 9-11 or as Pre-Convention workshops on August 8.

 AMTA Massage Therapy Schools Summit

-The AMTA 2017 Massage Therapy Schools Summit is February 23-24, 2017, in Boston, Massachusetts.
-Teachers, administrative staff, school owners and CE providers attend this important event.
+The AMTA 2018 Massage Therapy Schools Summit will take place in February 2018.
+Massage therapy teachers, administrative staff, school owners and CE providers attend this important event.